 My instrument is like both a child and father to me.
 A child in the care I must give it to last another 300 years and a father in what the instrument can teach me about singing with character and playing without willfulness.
 Every moment I sit at the cello I’m enriched by the colours and innate character of the instrument.
 Those 17th century Italians knew how to seduce the ear!

-In the seemingly small speck of time outside music and raising a 7-year old, I love to run, sometimes competitively, play tennis, repair a toy or household item, and occasionally eat!
+In the seemingly small speck of time outside music and being a father, I love to run, sometimes competitively, play tennis, repair a toy or household item, and occasionally eat!